-A delta v of 40kms could make it possible to reach Saturn in approximately 500 days.
+Reaching Saturn quickly is a major challenge.
 Such methods would require intelligently designed docking systems, be refuelable, and built to store cold liquid fuels like ethane, methane, hydrogen, oxygen, and helium-3.
 The fuel tanks should be designed to detach when enough fuel remains for the tank to reach Saturnian or Lunar orbit.
 These tanks should be reused for storage, and transport.

 Throughout the journey hyperloops could be used with sleeping pods to induce gravity in scheduled regimens, coupled with a physical fitness program.
 Titan's lower gravity will help with rehabilitation from zero gravity and be less severe than what ISS astronauts experience from Earth re-entry.